nito5191/reuters-topic-classification/README.md

 Run the cells under "Install dependencies" and then restart runtime Upload the dataset to the colab notebook (see comments) Run the rest of the cells

+## Results
+Using 66 most common topics and the "lewissplit" training/test set split, a _ model gave this result after _ epoch of training: